 Never refuse to comply with an officers orders, regardless of whether those orders are legal.
 The only questionable exception to this rule is when you are certain that the order is unlawful and will very likely result in the officer physically attacking you if you do not comply and you are reasonably certain your situation will be improved by resisting.
-In such a case you should carefully consider the consequences of your refusal before disobeying an order, but even for these very rare occasions it is highly questionable as to whether you — usually the one without the gun — should resist a trained and armed police officer, especially they are being aggressive.
-While you are obviously not obligated to follow an illegal order, we can clearly see why we may choose to do so.
+In such a case you should carefully consider the consequences of your refusal before disobeying an order, but even for these very rare occasions it is highly questionable as to whether you -- usually the one without the gun -- should resist a trained and armed police officer, especially if they are being aggressive.
+While you are obviously not obligated to follow an illegal order, we can clearly see why we may choose to do so regardless.

 RULE #5: Record the encounter

 If an aggressive officer demands that you delete the recording or tries to take it from you, understand that your device may not be confiscated without a warrant, but also be aware that they may not know or care about the law, especially if tensions are high.
 If it seems likely the officer may use violence in order to confiscate your property if you refuse, let them have it.
-In the event the officer deletes your recording, or forces you to do so, don’t sweat it.
-The files on your storage media should remain intact as long as they are only deleted and the storage media was not formatted.
-In such a case, and as soon as possible after the encounter, power off the device and when you get home use a utility such as PhotoRec to recover the “deleted” files.
+In the event the officer deletes your recording, or forces you to do so, don't sweat it.
+The files on your storage media should remain intact as long as they are only deleted and not later overwritten and the storage media is not formatted.
+In such a case, and as soon as possible after the encounter, power off the device and when you get home use a utility such as PhotoRec to recover the "deleted" files.

 Regardless of any threats the police may issue, you are legally allowed to share your recording publicly and this option is well worth considering when you know your rights were violated.
 Public pressure resulting from videos of aggressive police encounters have had a significant impact in many instances.